-1.5.1 Business Combination Agreement
+1.5 Business Combination Agreement

-On October 1st, 2015, Golden Arrow announced that it had signed an agreement with Silver Standard Resources Inc. ("Silver Standard"; TSX: SSO; NASDAQ: SSRI) to combine Silver Standard's producing Pirquitas Mine and the Chinchillas project into a single new operation.
+On October 1st, 2015, Golden Arrow announced that it had signed a business combination agreement with Silver Standard Resources Inc. ("Silver Standard"; TSX: SSO; NASDAQ: SSRI) to combine Silver Standard's producing Pirquitas Mine and the Chinchillas project into a single new operation.

+The formal enacting of the joint arrangement is at Silver Standard's option, following an 18 month preliminary period (the "Preliminary Period") that commenced October 1st, 2015, in which the two companies will work together to advance the understanding of the Chinchillas deposit and evaluate the feasibility of combining the two operations.
 Under the terms of the agreement, Golden Arrow will be a 25% owner of the new joint arrangement.
-The Pirquitas silver - zinc mine is located approximately 35 kilometres by road from Chinchillas, and the operation includes a 4,000 tpd mill and processing plant on site.
-Pirquitas produced 2.6 million ounces of silver and 2.1 million pounds of zinc in the third quarter of 2015^1 .
+The Pirquitas silver - zinc mine is located approximately 30 kilometres from Chinchillas, and the operation includes a 4,000 tpd mill and processing plant on site.
+Pirquitas produced 10.3 million ounces of silver and 9.5 million pounds of zinc in 20151.

-The formal enacting of the joint arrangement is at Silver Standard's option, following a Preliminary Period that commenced October 1st, 2015, in which the two companies will work together to advance the understanding of the Chinchillas deposit and evaluate the feasibility of combining the two operations.